edulinq/autograder-server/docs/development.md

 #### `sed`
 - **Use**: The `-E` flag to enable ERE.
 - **Reason**: BRE behavior is inconsistent across different operating systems.

+## Shared Working Directory for Server Interactions

+A server instance is defined by its working directory, so anything that wants to interact with a server (including a cmd) needs to make sure they share the same working directory.
+This can be done by setting the base directory in the command line whenever interacting with the server (-c dirs.base).